raeufroushangar/ONSRGA/README.md

 # Algorithm Description:

 * **Input/Output:** algorithm takes a string of nucleic acid (i.e.  reference genome) and returns a list of sequence reads according to the hypergeometric probability distribution (i.e. sampling  without replacement).
 * **Functionality:** algorithm breaks the string (input) into smaller fragments (output) that are within the desired input size (min, max).
-It will then add errors (substitutions or deletions) to each read to simulate Oxford Nanopore sequencing error rates per read
+It will then add errors (substitutions or deletions) to each read to simulate Oxford Nanopore sequencing error rates per read.

 <img width="2043" alt="Screen Shot 2020-12-15 at 7 57 17 AM" src="https://user-images.githubusercontent.com/39611565/202077013-ec38fb7f-afda-4cfe-955b-2bf43afe927c.png">